 - -p 80:80 – exposes the port 80 from the host to the container port 80.
 This makes port 80 on the container accesable on port 80 on the host.

-- docker/getting-started – specifies which container image to use and will automaticly pull this image from Docker Hub if it is not available locally.
+- docker/getting-started – specifies which container image to use and will automatically pull this image from Docker Hub if it is not available locally.

 After getting setting up this getting-started container you can continu to follow the Docker orientation and setup guide at https://docs.docker.com/get-started/.

 Docker Compose works with YAML files.
 If you read any of my Ansible blogposts you should be familiar with YAML.
-For this example i will be showing you my Portainer compose file.
-Portainer is a webbased management GUI for Docker.
+For example here is my Portainer Docker Compose YAML file:

 version: '3.5' services: portainer: container_name: portainer image: portainer/portainer-ce networks: - base_network ports: - "8000:8000" - "9000:9000" volumes: - "portainer_data:/data:rw" - "/var/run/docker.sock:/var/run/docker.sock" restart: unless-stopped volumes: portainer_data: networks: base_network: name: base_network driver: bridge